 - 1.2.3 The desk-based study of the area identifies known archaeological sites within the site and its environs, and assesses the potential for further remains to be present within the proposed development area.
-This will help inform future decision making, design solutions and potential mitigations strategies, including the potential for further archaeological works. - 1.2.4 The scope of the report also includes an assessment of the impact on the settings of surrounding designated heritage assets, including scheduled monuments, listed buildings, historic landscape character areas and undesignated archaeological sites. - 1.2.5 The report presents relevant information from a number of sources including: - Dyfed Archaeological Trust Historic Environment Record data; - Map regression exercise using earlier cartographic sources; - Available and relevant reports on any archaeological work undertaken in the area that affects the site or its setting, including ongoing archaeological investigations; - Archive records held at the County Archive, the National Library of Wales (NLW) and the Royal Commission on the Ancient and Historic Monuments of Wales (RCAHMW); - Aerial photography, satellite imagery and Lidar data; - Relevant records held by the developer; - Identification of any Scheduled Monuments, Listed Buildings, Registered Parks and Gardens, Registered Historic Landscapes, Historic Landscape Character Areas or Conservation Areas within or in the vicinity of the site area (Cadw, DAT, NRW); - Assessment of the archaeological potential of the area; - Assessment of the likely impact upon the settings of surrounding features of the historic environment; and - Assessment of likely impacts on any identified remains within the development site (or potential remains) and likely requirements, if any, for further stages of archaeological work.
+This will help inform future decision making, design solutions and potential mitigations strategies, including the potential for further archaeological works. - 1.2.4 The scope of the report also includes an assessment of the impact on the settings of surrounding designated heritage assets, including scheduled monuments, listed buildings, historic landscape character areas and undesignated archaeological sites. - 1.2.5 The report presents relevant information from a number of sources, which are outlined in the original desk-based assessment (Poucher 2020).
+The methodology for the original desk-based assessment had been agreed with Dyfed Archaeological Trust Development Management (DAT-DM), in their capacity as advisors to the local planning authority, prior to the commencement of the study.
+The existing assessment will be used as a baseline for information, but will include further archival research and information from ongoing archaeological investigations. - 1.2.6 For the purposes of planning policy in Wales, the historic environment is defined as: